 Gregory goes head-to-head with Osprey in the daypack and backpacking pack markets, and their Zulu 30 is a serious competitor to the popular Stratos above.
 In short, the Zulu has all the trimmings we’d expect of a premium day-hiking design, including the brand’s FreeFloat dynamic suspension system and mesh backpanel for great all-around comfort and breathability.
 Further, you get well-thought-out organization, easy access to the main compartment via a large U-shaped opening, and three handy stretch mesh pockets on the exterior.
 We also love the adjustability at the torso, which can be moved up or down 3.5 inches.
 Finally, the Gregory is built to last with robust materials throughout and reinforced panels along the bottom.

 The Zulu comes in a range of capacities up to 65 liters, but the 30-liter version here is our favorite day hiking option with its sleek bucket-style opening and streamlined shape (the larger capacities feature a floating lid).
 That said, it’s particularly heavy for a daypack, and the aforementioned Stratos 36 offers more versatility for overnights: On top of the additional 6 liters of capacity, you get a more featured storage layout, including a zippered front panel and dedicated sleeping bag compartment with a floating liner.
-On the flip side, while the Stratos line comes in a 24-liter version, the Zulu collection doesn’t include any options in the 20-liter range for day hikers who like to stick to the basics.
+That said, while the Stratos line comes in a 24-liter version, the Zulu collection doesn’t include any options in the 20-liter range for day hikers who like to stick to the basics (although Gregory does now offer a few “LT” variations that range from 20 to 28 liters).
 But if 30 liters is your sweet spot, there’s no denying the Zulu’s impressive comfort, ventilation, and feature set.

 See the Gregory Zulu 30 See the Women's Gregory Jade 28